 - 4.12 Vehicle access will be provided from a new fourth arm on the A1198/B1040 bypass roundabout.
-There is currently a spur where the new arm will be placed, however, to meet the required design standards the ICD of the roundabout would need to be increased to facilitate access to the development site.
-A plan illustrating the proposed new roundabout design with larger ICD is included in Appendix F. - 4.13 A second vehicle access point is proposed to the south of Papworth Everard on Ermine Street between the Business Park signal junction and the A1138/Ermine Street roundabout.
-This second access will be a priority junction with left in left out access only, details to be confirmed at a later date.
+There is currently a spur where the new arm will be placed, however to meet the required design standards the ICD of the roundabout would need to be increased to facilitate access to the development site.
+A plan illustrating the proposed new roundabout design with larger ICD is included in Appendix F. - 4.13 A second vehicle access point is proposed to the south of Papworth Everard on Ermine Street between the Business Park signal junction and the A1198/Ermine Street roundabout.
+This is also illustrated in Appendix F. This second access will be a priority junction which may be required limited to left turn in and out only to avoid conflict with the signal junction, subject to future design and discussion with the highway authority.